alx242/lux/tutorial/README.md

       - Statement block (my)
       - Sub expression
   - Shell config
     - Pseudo terminal (PTY)
     - Normalized prompt
     - Using other types of shells
   - Using LUX as an all purpose scripting language

-### patterns
+### Patterns
   - Match on prompts
+  - Check command status
   - Match on trace output
   - Match on poll style printout
   - Match on permutations
-  - Regexp vs verbatim
+  - Regexp match vs verbatim match
   - Use the power of various interactive languages

 ### Implementation